How to use IBM App Connect with IBM Watson Discovery

 • (General consideration) If you are using multiple accounts for an application, the set of fields that is displayed when you select an action for that application can vary for different accounts.
 In the flow editor, some applications always provide a curated set of static fields for an action.
 Other applications use dynamic discovery to retrieve the set of fields that are configured on the instance that you are connected to.
 For example, if you have two accounts for two instances of an application, the first account might use settings that are ready for immediate use.
 However, the second account might be configured with extra custom fields.

-• When you're creating your flow you'll need to enter a source name and source ID.
-The figure Figure 1 below illustrates where you specify the source name and ID in App Connect.
-The figure Figure 2 shows where these fields are displayed in the Watson Discovery tooling UI.
+• When you're creating your flow, you must enter a source name and source ID.
+The following examples illustrate where to specify the source name and ID in App Connect, and where these fields are shown in the Watson Discovery tools UI.

 Figure 1.
 Specify the Source and Source ID in App Connect